pjsteam/pjs/README.md

 ### `reduce`
 The `reduce` operation invokes the `reducer` function on each element of the wrapped `TypedArray` passing the value of the previous invocation as `current`.

 The reduction is first performed in the Web Workers using `identity` as the intial value for `current`.
-The results from the Web Workers are collected and a new reduction is performed on them using `seed`.
+The results from the Web Workers are collected and a new reduction is performed on them using `seed` and `identityReducer` function.

 ## API